pzivich/Delicatessen/docs/Built-in Equations.rst

 Regression
 =============================

-Several basic regression model estimating equations are provided.
+Several common regression models are provided as built-in estimating equations.

 Linear Regression
 ----------------------------

 The estimating equations for linear regression predict a continuous outcome as a function of provided covariates.
-The implementation of linear regression here is similar to ordinary least squares, but the variance here is robust.
-Specifically, the sandwich variance estimator of M-Estimation is robust.

 To demonstrate application, consider the following simulated data set